Rooibos tea: a delicious red drink that boosts your health

 Rooibos Tea potential side effects

 According to most sources, rooibos is considered “likely safe” when consumed orally as a beverage.
-Negative side effects of consuming rooibos tea are extremely rare.
+The negative side effects of consuming rooibos tea are extremely rare.

 Risk of hepatoxicity – One source notes that drinking large amounts of rooibos tea daily may result in increased liver enzymes, which can often indicate liver problems.
 We must notice that this was only one complex case.